hazelcast/hazelcast-platform-demos/banking/credit-value-adjustment/README.md

 connection for "_site2_" is "_192.168.1.2:6701_".

-*Note* the password in pre-configured Management Center is different from pre-configured Grafana, as Management Center has stricter rules for allowable passwords.
+*Note* the password in pre-configured Management Center is different from pre-configured Grafana, as Management Center has stricter rules for allowable pas:swords.
 However, neither are production strength, and you shouldn't put them on public Github repositories either.
 This is just an example, not a practice to copy.

-## Running -- Kubernetes
+## Running -- Kubernetes (and Viridian)

 Kubernetes is slightly more complicated, as it is a full enterprise-grade product.
 However, the steps are much the same.